Iowa Corporate Income Tax

 A number of features of Iowa’s corporate income tax offer significant advantages when compared to other states’ corporate taxes.

-- – Iowa corporate income tax may be reduced or eliminated by the New Jobs Tax Credit, High Quality Job Creation Program or Enterprise Zone benefits.
+- Iowa corporate income tax may be reduced or eliminated by the New Jobs Tax Credit or the High Quality Job Creation Program.

 No Sales or Use Tax on Manufacturing Machinery and Equipment Purchases

 The purchase of industrial machinery and computers assessed as real property and used for manufacturing or used to process data by insurance companies, financial institutions or certain commercial enterprises, is exempt from Iowa sales or use tax.
 In addition, there is no sales tax on materials used in the manufacturing process.

 No Property Tax on New Industrial Machinery and Equipment

 Manufacturing machinery and equipment, as well as, computers used to process data by insurance companies and financial institutions is exempt from property tax.
 Pollution control equipment is eligible for exemption from property tax.

 Personal property is not assessed for tax purposes.
 In Iowa, personal property includes corporate inventories of salable goods, raw materials and goods-in-process.

 No Sales Tax on Electricty or Natural Gas

 No sales tax is due on purchases of electricity or natural gas used directly in the manufacturing process.

 Under Iowa law an employee may not be required to join a union or pay dues or fees to any labor union, association or organization as a condition of employment.